-When is the deadline for getting the seasonal flu vaccination?
+When is the deadline for getting the mandatory seasonal flu vaccination?

-As a condition of employment and/or training, designated personnel must be vaccinated no later than December 1 for seasonal flu.
+As a condition of employment and/or training, all WUSM students must be vaccinated no later than November 16th for seasonal flu.
 This is the last date by which the vaccination must be obtained to avoid suspension and potential loss of employment or access to patient areas.

 How and where can I get my free seasonal flu shot?